« Previous Page

 People with Alzheimer's disease have two things in the brain that are not normal: amyloid plaques and neurofibrillary tangles.

 Experts don't know if

 amyloid plaques and neurofibrillary tangles are side effects of Alzheimer's disease or part of the cause.
-These plaques and tangles are not found in people who do not have the disease.

 Memory loss is usually the first sign of